jxmot/patent-search/README.md

 * **`assets/js/patent-app.js`** - high level logic and calls to `patents.*` functions
 * **`assets/js/patents.js`** - `.get()` and `.search()`
 * **`data/patents.json`** - contains patent data

+# Features

+* Used CSS to disable text selection and copying.
+* Sequential searching is possible.
+* The rendered HTML of each patent is under a collapsible heading and body

 # Future